ag88/embtomcatwebdav/src/site/mark-pre/README.md

 A WebDAV server based on Apache Tomcat's Webdav servlet and embedded Tomcat server
 ---

-This is a WebDAV server based on Apache Tomcat's WebDAV servlet and embedded Tomcat server
+This is a WebDAV / web server based on Apache Tomcat's WebDAV servlet and embedded Tomcat server.
+It serves the current directory as a web site.
+That makes it convenient to upload/download files to/from your PC/notebook PC from a remote device say a mobile phone (Android, iPhone etc) simply using the web browser.
+Running it with the -U option makes it possible to upload files without a WebDAV client.

 ## Feature list
 - It runs on http://localhost:8080/webdav